PheeLeep/Barikada/README.md

 # Barikada
-A blocklist of Philippine gambling (or scatter) sites for uBlock Origin, preventing potential phishing or malicious attacks and addiction.
+A blocklist of Philippine gambling (or scatter) sites for uBlock Origin, preventing potential phishing or malicious attacks and addiction, even when attempt to proceed.

 This blocklist works on PC and Mobile using uBlock Origin extension, so make sure you installed uBlock Origin extension on your browser.